AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

     chown -R postgres.postgres /var/lib/pgsql/9.5/data
     ```

-6. Run the following commands in sequence to start PostgreSQL and enable PostgreSQL to run at system startup:
+6. Run the following commands in sequence to start PostgreSQL and enable PostgreSQL to run on system startup:

     ```
     systemctl start postgresql-9.5.service    #Start PostgreSQL.
     ```

     ```
-    systemctl enable postgresql-9.5.service   #Enable PostgreSQL to run at system startup.
+    systemctl enable postgresql-9.5.service   #Enable PostgreSQL to run on system startup.
     ```

-## Step 4: Test the primary/secondary architecture of PostgreSQL
+## Step 4: Test the primary/secondary PostgreSQL architecture

-To test the primary/secondary architecture of PostgreSQL, you must ensure that the data interaction must exist between the primary and secondary nodes.
+To test the primary/secondary PostgreSQL architecture, make sure that the data interaction exists between the primary and secondary nodes.
 For example, the following content shows the expected result of testing when you create a backup directory for the secondary node:

 ```
 # pg_basebackup -D /var/lib/pgsql/9.5/data -h <The IP address of the primary node> -p 5432 -U replica -X stream -P